Welcome to the island of Brač, one of many Croatian pearls of on the Adriatic coast!

 Take a cultural tour of Supetar town where you can see amazing works of art include the art of the father of modern Croatian sculping - Ivan Rendić.

 Škrip village is a museum of architectural tradition and Island of Brač Museum is located in its 16th-century tower.

 Located in a small town of Škripon the Brač island, The Museum of Olive Oil is dating back over 3000 years and it is a true showcaseof the traditionof the olive oil production on the island of Brač and the south of Croatia.

 The museum features many interesting exhibitslike the original oil mill, olive press, fireplace for heating the water,transport equipment and much more, all showing the production process of olive oil.

 There is also a shop where you can buy and taste this superb-quality olive oil.

 Does this sound interesting?
-Rent villa on the island and take your vacation on the next level!
+Rent a villa on Brac and take your vacation on the next level!

 Photos: Blaca Monestery (Photo Blaca Hermitage),Bol town image Marin0110 under CC, Supetar (Photo Zuffe under CC)